bardiabarabadi/uvicMUSE/docs/README.md

 ### UVic MUSE Installation

 On Windows we suggest the user to install Anaconda and run all of the following commands (including optional commands) in an Anaconda Prompt.
+You may need to install [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017) (~1GB) from microsoft website if you don't use Anaconda.

 On MacOS and linux, install Anaconda (or miniconda), open a terminal, and follow these commands:

 **If you don't want to use a virtual environment, use Terminal (Linux and OSx)